-In this case Ecwid is working within a customer’s browser (i.e. payment information is not stored on the server where the site resides).
-It means that when a customer inputs their credit card information, the data is not transferred to the server where your website is stored.
-Ecwid connects straight to the payment gateway via a highly secure channel and sends a request with the data for the order.
-This information is not transferred to Ecwid servers, and is not stored or collected by us.
-The payment gateway performs all necessary operations with this data and returns a callback to Ecwid.
+In this case, Ecwid works within a customer’s browser.
+This way, when a customer enters their credit card information, the data is not transferred to the server where your website or store is located.
+Ecwid connects directly to the payment gateway via a highly secure channel and sends a request with the order information.
+This information is not transferred to Ecwid servers, does not pass through, and is not stored by us.
+The payment gateway performs all operations with this data and returns a callback confirming payment to Ecwid.

-This solution was verified and approved by a Qualified Security Assessor (QSA) company.
+This solution was verified and approved by Qualified Security Assessor (QSA).